 Skip to main content

-Alcohol and Other Drug Counseling & Support
+Alcohol and Other Drug Counseling & Wellness Support

 The College is committed to providing guidance so that students can learn to develop a responsible approach to social challenges, including those relating to alcohol and other drugs (AOD).
 Swarthmore students have access to an AOD specialist who provides prevention programming, clinical care, and consultation to the campus community.

-Scheduling for Spring 2024
+Scheduling for Fall 2024

 The BE WELL Initiative

 Drug and alcohol-related conversations extend beyond simply using substances.
-Our relationship with alcohol and other drugs regularly impacts many areas of our wellbeing, including our relationships, responsibilities, and mood.
-As a result, your AOD Counselor and Educator works from a holistic frame and supports the BE WELL initiative here at Swarthmore College.
+Our relationship with alcohol and other drugs regularly impacts many areas of our well-being, including our relationships, responsibilities, and mood.
+As a result, your AOD counselor and educator works from a holistic frame and supports the BE WELL initiative here at Swarthmore College.
 To learn more about this initiative, click here.

-Updated BE WELL Logo
+Updated BE WELL LogoPhoto credit: Swarthmore College

 Assistance for Overcoming Drug and Alcohol Challenges